CelineTsang/Soap-operas-in-the-Greater-China/README.md

 # The Formula Of FFSO

-* The formula of frame & fortune soap opera
+* The formula of fame & fortune soap opera in the greater China.

-Soap operas in the Greater China

 Group Members
 ====